neondatabase/neon/docs/rfcs/025-generation-numbers.md

 to check that they return 404 for the timeline, and to flush their deletion queues in case they had any deletions pending from the timeline.

+The above makes it safe for control plane to change the assignment of tenant to pageserver in control plane while a timeline creation is ongoing.
+The reason is that the creation request against the new assigned pageserver uses a new generation number.
+However, care must be taken by control plane to ensure that a "timeline creation successul" response from some pageserver is checked for the pageserver's generation for that timeline's tenant still being the latest.
+If it is not the latest, the response does not constitute a successful timeline creation.
+It is acceptable to discard such responses, the scrubber will clean up the S3 state.
+It is better to issue a timelien deletion request to the stale attachment.

+#### Timeline Deletion

 **During timeline/tenant deletion, the control plane must not regard an operation as complete when it receives a `202 Accepted` response**, because the node